 If a natural disaster occurs:

-If you're travelling to Cuba during hurricane season or following a natural disaster, monitor weather reports and contact your tour operator to check whether tourist services at your planned destination have been affected.
+If you're travelling during hurricane season or following a natural disaster, monitor weather reports and contact your tour operator to check whether tourist services at your planned destination have been affected.
 Contact your airline for the latest flight information.

 Hurricanes and severe weather